-- A dedicated production network which will be disconnected from the organizational administrative network
+- A dedicated production network will be disconnected from the organizational administrative network

-- Password code use for all actions related to process parameter changes
+- Password code used for all actions related to process parameter changes

 - Special restricted operations such as step bypass, critical parameter changing, process step sequence changing, special process step operations, etc., and access to “confidential” or “sensitive” information.